 Our graduates have secured employment in a number of companies, with a large number of them having a range of positions to choose from before they graduate.
-The career destinations of the graduates from July 2012 includes, Airbus, Airinmar, Altair Engineering, ASSystem, BAE Systems, Braendler Engineering, Greene Tweed, Jaguar Landrover, Rolls-Royce, Royal Bank of Scotland and a number of our students have also continued their studies in funded PhD positions.
-Over 60% of our students have already secured employment before they have even graduated from the aerospace engineering course.
+The career destinations of our recent graduates includes, Airbus, Airinmar, Altair Engineering, ASSystem, BAE Systems, Braendler Engineering, Greene Tweed, Jaguar Landrover, Rolls-Royce, Royal Bank of Scotland and a number of our students continued their studies in funded PhD positions.
+Generally over 60% of our students have already secured employment before they have even graduated from this course.

 The School’s engagement with industry is evident in the fourth year team projects, which involve working closely with an industrial partner to deliver real engineering solutions.
 The collaborations ensure that, in addition to developing graduates with excellent technical capabilities, our graduates are well versed in working in a professional environment and are ready to become future leaders in their chosen field.